Future of Work Survey Report

 While our findings reveal that younger demographics—particularly Gen Z’ers (often coined as “digital natives”) seem to be generally optimistic about intelligent automation in the workplace, older demographics appear more uncertain about such workplace implementations.
 Recent findings by Clutch report half of those surveyed, ages 55 and older, “have not been offered job retraining in the past three years.”
 Some companies, like Georgia-based TSYS, are responding.
 The Wall Street Journal’s recent feature, “How a Company’s Aging Workforce Retrained Itself for the Cloud,” highlights how TSYS is investing in retraining its 4,500 tech staff — 35% of its employees: “TSYS had many of them take dozens of hours of online courses.
 Many also have gone through an immersive two-week digital boot camp, where they use the online training to create a new product or feature.”

-No matter where your beliefs of automation and employment impact reside, this survey is a snapshot of where American workers believe we are in the journey today — as automation, digital transformation and industry innovation continues to evolve.
+Whatever your beliefs are about automation and how it will affect employment, this survey is a snapshot of where American workers believe we are in the journey today — as automation, digital transformation and industry innovation continues to evolve.